-

 tox

-If when running tests, you get an error from the Black code formatter about files that would be reformatted, you can ask Black to format them for you via the following:
+If when running tests, you get an error from Ruff's linter about files that don't meet linting requirements, you can ask Ruff to attempt to fix them for you via the following:

 Similarly, if you get errors about spelling mistakes in source code, you can ask codespell to correct them: